Ashesi University

-In 2018, Ashesi University was awarded a charter by the president of Ghana, granting it full independence as a nationally recognised degree-granting institution.
-It was the youngest university to have been granted a presidential charter in Ghana's history.
+Ashesi University (/a:ʃˈs/ a-shii-si') is a private, non-profit and non-sectarian university located in Berekuso, near Accra.

+Ashesi was established as an independent, public benefit education institution operating on a not-for-profit basis.
+The university obtained accreditation from the Ghanaian National Accreditation Board (now the Ghana Tertiary Education Commission) in September 2001 to operate under the mentorship of the University of Cape Coast (UCC), with degrees conferred by UCC.
+Ashesi began instruction on 4 March 2002.
+Ashesi University received a Presidential Charter from the President of Ghana, effective January 2018, making it an independent university that confers its own degrees.
 It is a member of the Council of Independent Universities, the Association of African Universities and the Association of Commonwealth Universities.

 History

 Feasibility study

 A team of four MBA students from the University of California Berkeley's Haas School of Business travelled to Ghana to evaluate the feasibility of establishing a new university in 1998.
 The team administered over 3,300 surveys to students and parents; conducted interviews and focus groups with parents, teachers and business leaders; and gathered secondary information from local and international sources.
 The study concluded there was significant demand for a new private university in Ghana, that Ghanaian parents were willing to pay for high-quality local university education, and that the Ghanaian government supported private involvement in tertiary education.